Eridan-Games-Studio/eridan-wiki/docs/games/rika-board-game.md

-# Rika: The Board Game
+# The Rite of Rika

 A **tactical 2vs2 board game** experience.
 Jointly command one of the four unique races in an asymmetric strategic battle fought on two fronts using powerful cards, units and limited communication.